LispCookbook/cl-cookbook/debugging.md

 (runner)
 ~~~

+On the server, we can run this code with

+    sbcl --load demo.lisp

-If you check with `bt:all-threads`, you'll see your Swank server running on port 4006:
+If you check with `(bt:all-threads)`, you'll see your Swank server running on port 4006:

     #<SB-THREAD:THREAD "Swank 4006" RUNNING {1003A19333}>

-On the server, we can run it with

-    sbcl --load demo.lisp

-we do port forwarding on our development machine:
+We do port forwarding on our development machine:

     ssh -L4006:127.0.0.1:4006 username@example.com

 this will securely forward port 4006 on the server at example.com to
-our local computer's port 4006 (swanks only accepts connections from
+our local computer's port 4006 (Swank only accepts connections from
 localhost).

 We connect to the running Swank with `M-x slime-connect`, choosing localhost for the host